 You can shoot an object at a close distance or even shoot extreme closeups of it.
-The shooting range (focusing zone) is approximately 3 - 50 cm (1.2 in. - 1.6 ft.) from the end of the lens (when the zoom lever is moved toward and held until the lens stops moving, which is the maximum wide angle setting of the lens).
+The shooting range (focusing zone) is approximately 3 - 60 cm (1.2 in. -2.0 ft.) from the end of the lens (when the zoom button is pressed toward III and held until the lens stops moving, which is the maximum wide angle setting of the lens).

-Choose 🖔.
+Choose 🖏.

-- After pressing the ◀ button, press the ◀ buttons to choose ¥, then press the ∮∮∮ button. - Once set, will appear on the screen.
+- After pressing the ◀ button, press the ◀ buttons to choose ♥, then press the ♥ button. - Once set, S will appear on the screen.